GazzaJ/CI-MS4-RefereE-pay/README.md

 #### **Strategy**
 The purpose of RefereE-Pay web app is to provide grassroots football coaches and managers with an electronic means of communicating with and paying match officials fees.
 The aim is to try and provide a visual dashboard of each fixture, containing all of the relevant information needed by either the home or away coach. or the ref, in a single location.
- - As the site owner and grassroots team coach I get to create a potential solution for the grassroots game
+ - As the site owner and grassroots team coach myself I get to create a potential solution for the grassroots game.
  - Users get access to all of the fixtures in the data base; are able to filter and search to narrow down to a specific team,
  - On selecting one of their fixtures the home team coach can add the match to the kit bag and subsequently pay the match fees.
- - The home team coach can also communicate with the referee through the app so that the coms are associated with the match
+ - The home team coach can also communicate with the referee through the app so that the messages are associated with the match
  - Referees are able to update their travel expenses, if they have any.
  - The Referee can also communicate with the home team coach with respect to a particular match/fixture.
- - Admin Users can add and edit Clubs, Teams and Matches, as well as act as a proxy for the user and perform the tasks of either coach or ref.
+ - Admin Users can add, edit and delete Clubs, Teams and Matches, as well as act as a proxy for the user and perform the tasks of either coach or ref.

-> **The ultimate intention is to provide a more hollistic and cashless solution to matchday payments and communication.**
+> **The ultimate intention is to provide a more hollistic and cashless solution for matchday payments and communication.**

 #### **Scope**
 This app is intended to address **two** key needs not currently solved by existing commercial apps, namely:
 - **Paying Match Officials match fees electronically.**
 - **In app communication with the ref; with messages linked and viewed by individual match.**

 The scope could easily extend to try and include sophisticated league and match creation algorithms, or seek to track and display results.
-This app is a MVP; a concept of what could be provided to address the above needs in the time available to complete the project.
+This app is intended as a MVP; a concept of what could be provided to address the above needs in the time available to complete the project.
 The additional features could certainly be developed and added in the future, which could eventually produce a single hollistic app for all league, match, payment and communication needs.

 I have grouped the key features required for this app to function as intended into their associated CRUD category for thoroughess:
- - **Create** Competitions, Clubs, Teams and Matches by specific age group.
+ - **Create** Competitions, Clubs, Teams and Matches by specific age group and allow match officials to add travel expenses into the fixture information.
+Enable Coaches and Referees to communicate with each other by adding in app messages.
+Let coaches pay for their match fees and add an order to the database.
  - **Read**, or view all of the Clubs, Teams or Matches stored in the database.
-    - Display all relevant match detail in one convenient dashboard
+    - Display all relevant match detail in one convenient dashboard.
-    - Filter those matches by age group, or Team name
+    - Filter those matches by age group, or Team name.
-    - Search for a team and display that teams games
+    - Search for a team and display that teams games.
- - **Update** Enable Admin users to edit Clubs, Teams and Matches as required, and also allow the Match Officials to input any travel expenses they have into the fixture information.
+ - **Update** Enable Admin users to edit and update Clubs, Teams and Matches as required, and also allow the Match Officials to update their travel expenses.
- Enable Coaches and Referees to communicate with each other through a simple in app message app.
- - **Delete** function for Site Admins, who can remove Clubs, Teams and fixtures as required
+ - **Delete** function for Site Admins, who can remove Clubs, Teams and fixtures as required.

 The final but most critical part of this app is the requirement for site security, which serves three purpooses:
 1. Mimic existing commercial app security
-It may come as a surprise but existing app provided by Regional FA's have tight security limiting access to registered club and match officials
+It may come as a surprise but existing app's provided by Regional FA's have tight security, limiting access to key features to registered club and match officials.
+> This app is intentionally not designed for the anonymous user.
-2. Provide security for the e-commerce platform so users feel their transactions are secure (User Story #)
+2. Provide security for the e-commerce platform so users feel their transactions are secure (User Story #18)
 3. Prevent unwanted and unauthorised editing or deletions of records,

 ##### Functional Requirements
 App functionality is provided through a typical intuitive, mobile responsive navbar.
 The navbar menu options increases once a user registers or logs into the website, increasing what they can view and achieve.
+Each match on the Fixtures page is a link to that matches dashboard.
-Additional interactive anchor links are provided throughout to provide users with multiple ways of navigating around the app.
+Additional interactive anchor links are provided throughout to provide users with multiple ways of navigating around the app to achieve tasks or navigate back to where they had come from.

 ##### Content Requirements
 Much of the content in this app revolves around the Matches Model, which contains lists of Venues, Clubs, Teams, Match Officials and Games I have uploaded through fixture files.
 Additional data has subsequently been added using the app's CRUD functionality